zzq5271137/swen90007-tue-group08/README.md

 A welcome message displays in the screen as the first page of the system.
 Click the ‘Login’ button to direct to the user Login page.

 * Customer Login
-Please use the following account to login our system and feel free to try other password to test the error handling function.
+<br>Please use the following account to login our system and feel free to try other password to test the error handling function.
  <br>(1).
 Login name: customer1, Password: 123456
  <br>(2).
 Login name: customer2, Password: 456789

 * Courier Login
-Please use the following account to login our system and feel free to try other password to test the error handling function.
+<br>Please use the following account to login our system and feel free to try other password to test the error handling function.
  <br>(1).
 Login name: courier1, Password: 123456
  <br>(2).
 Login name: courier2, Password: 456789